fourkitchens/dca2013/_posts/0003-03-03-import-map-5000-points-interest-minutes.md

 track: Sitebuilding
 difficulty: Beginner

-day: TBD
+day: Sunday
-start: TBD
+start: 11:30am
-room: TBD
+room: Room 13B
 ---

 Drupal is an incredibly powerful content management system with an enourmous number of well-written, extendible, and flexible contributed modules.
 Learning to be proficient in Drupal core is a great and necessary skill, but learning to leverage contributed modules will really advance your skills to the next level.